rjsears/chia_plot_manager/README.md

 <div align="left">

 <b><em>In its simplest form, chia_plot_manager bridges the gap between creating a plot, and managing that plot after it has been created.</em></b><br><br>
 This project was designed around my desire to "farm" the Chia crypto currency.
-In my particular configuration I have a singe plotting server (chisplot01) creating Chia plots.
-Once the plotting server has completed a plot, this plot then needs to be moved to a storage server (chisnas01) where it resides while being "farmed".
+In my particular configuration I have a multiple plotting servers (chiaplot01, chiaplot02, etc) creating Chia plots.
+Once a plotting server has completed a plot, this plot then needs to be moved to a storage server (chisnas01, chianas02, etc) where it resides while being "farmed".
 The process of creating the plot is pretty straight forward, but the process of managing that plot once completed was a little more interesting.
-My plotting server has the capacity to plot 60 parallel plots at a time and that is where I started to have issues.<br><br>
+My plotting servers have the capacity to plot 150 plots a day and that is where I started to have issues.<br><br>

 One of those issues that I faced was the relative slow speed at which plots could be moved from the plotting server to the storage server.
-The long and short of it was simple - I could not continue to plot 60 at a time as I could not move them off the plotting server fast enough not to run out of insanely expensive NVMe drive space.
+The long and short of it was simple - I could not continue to plot 150 plots a day per plotter as I could not move them off the plotting server fast enough not to run out of insanely expensive NVMe drive space.
 Even with 10Gbe connections directly between the two devices, using ```mv``` or ```cp``` on an NFS mount was pretty slow, others suggested ```rsync``` which was also pretty slow due to encryption.
 The same held true for ```scp```.
 I even went so far as scrapping the ssh that came with Ubunti 20.04 and compiling and installing High Performance SSH from the Pittsburgh Supercomputing Center.
 While it was faster it did not come close to maxing out my dedicated 10Gbe link.
 What I did know is that the problem was not the network.
 Each machine was connected to a dedicated 10Gbe port on a Cisco Nexus 9000 on a dedicated data VLAN specifically for moving those plots.
 Iperf was able to saturate the 10Gbe link with zero problems. <br>

 Next I wanted to make sure the problem was not related to the media I was copying the data to across the wire.
 I installed a pair of Intel P3700 PCIe NVMe drives in a strip RAID configuration and did a bunch of tests to and from that mountpoint locally and across the wire.
 As suspected, locally the drives performed like magic, across the wire, they performed at exactly the same speed as my spinners.
 Clearly the drive medium was also not the problem.
 It had to be the network. <br>